CervTest/backstage-app/README.md

 * Add an annotation on a catalog item to pair with a job path in Jenkins
 * Multiple instances or custom JenkinsInfoProvider is out of scope for this test setup (not needed)

+#### Jenkins API access

+This turned out to be the trickiest part.
+A user token is needed to access the API, which can be generated on the user's profile page in Jenkins under "configure" - however, exact configuration details may be finicky about whether or not that user has the right permissions to use the API, even if they're fine working in the web UI.

+Additionally the API key should _not_ be base64 encoded despite older instructions.

+Can test with something like the following:

+`curl -u cervator:<api key> https://jenkins.terasology.io/job/CervTest/api/json`

+A bad setup will result in 401 errors, while a valid user with incorrect permissions may hit 403 errors instead, with `cervator is missing the Overall/Read permission` buried somewhere in the returned HTML.

+Turns out that despite a user actually being "Cervator" on GitHub with Jenkins configured with the GitHub Auth plugin, and being able to be granted admin rights in the web UI just fine as "Cervator" if using the API apparently the user _must_ be granted permissions in all lowercase, and likewise used in lower case on the API calls.
+Who knew?